Oxfam: Staff sexual misconduct in Haiti and Chad

-In February 2018 an investigation by The Times newspaper found that Oxfam allowed three men to resign and sacked four for gross misconduct after an inquiry concerning sexual exploitation, the downloading of pornography, bullying and intimidation.
-A 2011 confidential report by Oxfam had found "a culture of impunity" among some staff in Haiti and concluded that "it cannot be ruled out that any of the prostitutes were under-aged".
+In February 2018 an investigation by The Times newspaper found Oxfam conducted an inquiry concerning sexual exploitation, the downloading of pornography, and bullying and intimidation by staff.
+Three men were allowed to resign and an additional four were sacked.

+A 2011 confidential report by Oxfam had found "a culture of impunity" among some staff in Haiti, including questionable sexual behaviors.
+The report concluded: “it cannot be ruled out that any of the prostitutes were under-aged".
 Among the staff who were permitted to resign was the charity's Belgian country director, Roland Van Hauwermeiren.
 In the internal report, Van Hauwermeiren admitted using prostitutes at a villa whose rent was paid for by Oxfam with charitable funds.
 Oxfam's chief executive at the time, Dame Barbara Stocking, offered Hauwermeiren "a phased and dignified exit" because sacking him risked "potentially serious implications" for the charity's work and reputation.
 Allegations were also circulated by the Daily Mail at this time regarding sexual harassment in Oxfam shops in Britain.

 Oxfam did not report any of the incidents to the Haitian authorities, because "it was extremely unlikely that any action would be taken".
 Although Oxfam disclosed details of the incident to the Charity Commission, the Commission revealed after The Times investigation that it had never received Oxfam's final investigation report and Oxfam "did not detail the precise allegations, nor did it make any indication of potential sexual crimes involving minors".
 A spokesperson for the Commission commented that: "We will expect the charity to provide us with the assurance that it has learnt lessons from past incidents".
 Oxfam later explained it had not given details to the Commission beyond "inappropriate sexual behaviour" because using prostitutes in Haiti was not illegal.